The multimeter is a compact electronic device (usually handheld) that measures AC and DC voltage, amperes (current), and ohms (resistance).

 What Is a Multimeter?

 A multimeter is an electronic device that can take a number of different types of measurements, including voltage, current, and resistance.
+They're a great tool to have when installing lights or working with any electrical products.

 Multi-meter Is a Must-Have Tool